 and evil speaking, be put away from you, with all malice:

-And be ye kind one to another, tenderhearted, forgiving one another,
+And be ye kind one to another, tenderhearted,

 even as God for Christ’s sake hath forgiven you”